EgresaMeto/imgur-fullstack/README.md

 https://api.imgur.com/3/gallery/{{section}}/{{sort}}/{{window}}/{{page}}?showViral={{showViral}}

 ## This project structure

-app : bootstraped with create-react-app
+-app : bootstraped with create-react-app

-server: simple server with Express.js
+-server: simple server with Express.js

-Getting Started
+## Getting Started
 First of all!
 Register your app with Imgur.
 To make Imgur API calls, you will need a "Client_ID" for Authorization.
 You can get Client_ID by registering your app with Imgur HERE.

 FYI: While registering you app with Imgur Authorization callback URL: in the form can be # (need not be a valid URL, for development).